cambiotraining/sars-cov-2-genomics/100-homework.md

 This script starts by having some code to create the necessary output directories.
 The `-p` option ensures that we don't get an error in case the directory already exists.

-We then run `fastqc`, being careful to specify that we have 8 CPUs (with the `-t` option).
+We then run `fastqc`, being careful to specify that we have 8 CPUs (with the `-t` option) to process the data in parallel.
-We also use the `*` _wildcard_ to pattern-match all the files ending with the file extension ".fastq.gz", so that FastQC will automatically process all the files in parallel.
+We also use the `*` _wildcard_ to pattern-match all the files ending with the file extension ".fastq.gz", so that FastQC will automatically process all the files.

 We then use the _output_ directory of the `fastqc` step as the _input_ for `multiqc`.
-This is just like a mini-workflow or our own!
-Outputs of one tool feeding into the next tool.
+This is just like a mini bioinformatics workflow or our own: outputs of one tool feeding into the next tool!

 After looking at the quality report from `multiqc`, we can notice that: